-12 reasons you need another guitar
+12 reasons you need multiple guitars

 So if you’re anything like me, you have an addiction to all-things guitar as well as a partner who doesn’t share that fixation.
 If you’re truly like me you’re also over six foot tall and could probably use a shave.
 But that’s beside the point.
 What you probably need is one source that highlights how your current guitars are different from each other.
 Different enough that your non-guitar playing friend/s understand that you do need all of the guitars you have/want.